-- (b) An operator must not be permitted to change the indication of the train order signal when required to be displayed at stop for the purpose of delivering orders on a 19D indication nor to avoid delivering a clearance to other trains which otherwise might not be required to stop. - (c) The train order signal must not be relied upon to secure a train which is making a turnaround movement to that station, unless the train has to pass the signal to get to the first switch.
-If the train has to pass a train order signal at its turn-around point, a clearance is not required unless the signal indicates Stop or 19D.
-If desired, a train may be given an order instructing them to secure a clearance before leaving such station. - (d) If an extra train has been authorized to a point short of destination or ordinary run and there is a train order signal at that location, it should be displayed for that train when their running orders are issued. - (e) As the train order signal is to be used to either stop a train for orders or in the 19D position to deliver orders without stopping the train, it is not necessary to have the signal used to indicate either, for a train which originates at that station as its regular and customary initial station, where orders or clearances are required authorizing its movement from that point, except where by special instructions, trains are not required to obtain a clearance at such point, signal must be displayed.
-To insure crew not ignoring train order signal, special precautions taken, getting signatures if necessary, to insure delivery of the order. - (f) When giving operators instructions as to SD or 19D, be sure to get the proper response from the operator and allow time for placing the signal in the required position.
-At some locations the operator has to discard the phone to handle signal levers.
+- (b) An operator must not be permitted to change the indication of the train order signal when required to be displayed at stop for the purpose of delivering orders on a 19D indication nor to avoid delivering a clearance to other trains which otherwise might not be required to stop. - (c) The train order signal must not be relied upon to secure a train which is making a turn-around movement to that station, unless the train has to pass the signal to get to the first switch.
+If the train has to pass a train order signal at its turn-around point a clearance is not required unless the signal indicates Stop or 19D.
+If desired, a train may be given an order instructing them to secure a clearance before leaving such station. - (d) If an extra train has been authorized to a point short of destination or ordinary run and there is a train order signal at that location, it should be displayed for that train when their running orders are issued. - (e) As the train order signal is to be used to either stop a train for orders or in the "19D" position to deliver orders without stopping the train, it is not necessary to have the signal used to indicate either, for a train which originates at that station as its regular and customary initial station where orders or clearances are required authorizing its movement from that point, except where by special instruction trains are not required to obtain a clearance at such point. - (f) When giving operators instruction as to SD or 19D, be sure to get the proper response from the operator and allow time for placing the signal in the required position.
+At some locations the operator has to discard the fone to handle signal levers.

-There must be no basis for any complaints that dispatchers handle the issue of orders and the display of the train order signals in violation of rules, such as instructing the operator-19D or Stop signal after (train . . .) has passed-On receipt of instructions, "19D" or "Stop signal", the rule requires the operator to immediately display the signal.
+There must be no basis for any complaints that dispatchers handle the issue of orders and the display of the train order signal in violation of rules, such as instructing an operator-19D or Stop signal after (train...) has passed-On receipt of instruction, "19D or Stop signal," the rule requires the operator to "immediately display the...signal."

-50. Rule 222.
-Dispatchers will require operators at train register stations to report the "signals" or "no signals" registered by trains to insure of correctness and if necessary, have proper corrections made.
+54. Rule 222.
+Dispatchers will require operators at train register stations to report the "signals" or "no signals" registered by trains to insure of correctness and if necessary have proper corrections made.
 At other points operators should frequently be questioned as to display of signals and markers.